crosslandwa/react-redux-primer/react/README.md

 - displays a row of four "Tiles", each containing a name, that sit over a "Watching Bar"
 - the Watching Bar should initially contain the text "You are watching: nothing"
 - when you click the Tiles, update the Watching Bar to read "You are watching: {name}"
-- for bonus points, have some sort of visual indicator to higlight the currently selected Tile
+- for bonus points, have some sort of visual indicator to highlight the currently selected Tile

 An example solution to this is given in react-solution.js
  - see it with `STEP=react-solution npm start`